vmhl87/vmhl87/README.md

 With an Intel Celeron N4020 underclocked to 1.1GHz and Intel integrated graphics, its performance is far from good.
-However, combined with a pretty big battery, its battery life is very very good.
+However, combined with a pretty big battery, it gets a very high SOT.
 I end up having to charge once every week or so, despite using it for school.

 A few months ago, I ran this laptop in "standard" chromeOS, doing most